Last updated Aug. 13, 2023 by Benedict Osas

-Financial independence also includes investments, enough savings, and cash to afford the lifestyle you desire for yourself and your family.
+Steps to Financial independence include investments, enough savings, and cash to afford the lifestyle you desire for yourself and your family.
 With this, you can grow a nest egg that’ll allow you to retire or pursue the career of your choice—without being driven by the need to make a certain amount each year.

 Here are the 15 steps to financial independence.
-Using these steps will ensure you attain your financial freedom and live a decent lifestyle.
+These steps will ensure you attain financial freedom and live a decent lifestyle.

 Every successful thing in life starts with careful planning, your finances notwithstanding.
 Therefore, setting your financial goals is the first step to financial independence.
-In setting your goal, you need to be specific about amounts and deadlines.
+In developing your goal, you must be specific about amounts and deadlines.
 The more detailed your goals, the more the likelihood of achieving them.

 For instance, how much mortgage do you plan to pay off?
 Is it $15,000?
 Great, now we’re getting somewhere!
 When do you plan to be loan-free?
 Can you achieve it in 12 months?
 Placing an amount and a deadline will help you to be intentional about achieving your goals.

 Write all amounts and deadlines about your financial plan down carefully and put every goal sheet at the front of your financial binder.
 Then ensure you follow and meet every goal depending on the amount or deadline.
-And before you know it, you’ll have archived your goals within a short period.
+And before you know it, you’ll have achieved your goals quickly.

 Budgeting is also important in getting your finances on the right track, although it doesn’t end there.
-Even once you achieve financial independence, you’ll still need to create a unique budget every month.
+You’ll still need to create a unique monthly budget once you achieve financial independence.
 Regardless of the amount of money you earn, you need a plan.
-Without a budget, you cannot archive your short and long-term goals.
+With a budget, you can archive your short and long-term goals.

 Debt is like a log tied to your leg, pulling you back each time you try to advance.
-Therefore, it has become necessary to get debt out of your life for good if you want to attain financial independence.
+Therefore, getting debt out of your life for good has become necessary if you want to attain financial independence.
 So if you have debt like student loans, credit cards, or car loans, it’s time to deal with them and be free!

 Besides, living debt-free will allow you to focus on developing your finances with habits such as saving.
 To eliminate debt, make it a priority to pay off the full balance monthly.
 Mortgages, student loans, and similar loans generally have much lower interest rates, so paying them off is not an emergency.